 Murder [Y]our Darlings

-Humans tend to cling on routines and practices that they are often used to, simply because we feel acquainted and comfortable with – even if they are no longer effective or helpful.
+As humans, we tend to cling on routines and practices that we are often used to, simply because we feel acquainted and comfortable with, even if they are no longer effective or helpful.

-This phenomenon happens more often than we realise – in leadership, education, and governance besides our personal life – inhibiting the growth or progress of ideas or a system.
+This phenomenon happens more often than we realise such as in leadership, education, and governance besides our personal life thereby inhibiting the growth or progress of ideas or a system.

-Murder your darling – a concept originally used in the advice of writing – applies perfectly here.
-In broader sense, murder your darling means giving up things that we are used to – such as habits, ideas, methods, rules, practices, or traditions – even if they seem to work, because they might actually stop us from moving forward.
-This means, even if it is one’s beloved thing or a favourite practice, if it no longer benefits the greater good or a system as whole, we must be willing to let it go.
+In broader sense, murder your darling means giving up things that we are used to including those habits, ideas, methods, rules, practices, or traditions, even if they seem to work, because they might actually stop us from moving forward.
+This means that, no matter how much we value our favourite idea or practice, if it no longer benefits the greater good or a system as whole, we must be willing to let it go.

-For writers, it means removing their beloved paragraph written with some clever metaphor (chey-taam) that does not connect or support the overall idea.
-For students, it means discontinuing a study method they are used to in learning maths but no longer helps you solve advance questions effectively.
-For teachers, it means changing the cherished teaching strategy or revising precious lesson plan used over years, if it no longer engages students in their learning.
+For writers, it means deleting their beloved paragraph or idea written with some clever metaphor (chey-taam in Bhutanese context) that does not connect or support the overall idea.
+For students, it means discontinuing a study method they are used to in learning a specific subject but no longer helps them solve advance questions effectively.
+For teachers, it means changing the cherished teaching strategy or re-using precious lesson plan used over years, if it no longer engages students in their learning.

-Focusing on the situation of my friend described above, for school leaders, this means stopping the tradition of using non-teaching staff as classroom substitutes even if it temporarily addresses the teacher shortage.
+Considering the situation of my friend described above, for school principals, this means stopping the tradition of using non-teaching staff as classroom substitutes even if it temporarily addresses the teacher shortage.

 When to Murder Your Darling